Skip to article frontmatterSkip to article content

 2. if rounding is applied universally, it simply redefines the boundary between two letter grades (e.g., making 87% the cutoff point for 4.5).

-Late submission of a project
+Late submission of a projects etc.

 Students may submit late assignments up to 48 hours after the submission deadline, earning 75% of the points they would have received (i.e., if they scored 90%, they will receive 67.5% with a late penalty).